PhilipYip1988/python-tutorials/readme.md

 [Decimal Module](./014_decimal/)

-**Incomplete** - The fractions module is based around the Fraction class.
-Use of fractions is sometimes more convenient than integer division and modulo or float precision:
+The fractions module is based around the Fraction class.
+Use of fractions is sometimes more convenient than using numbers with a floating point or decimal point.
+The Fractions class is also a good example of implementing datamodel methods:

 [Fraction Module](./015_fractions/)